-Compare nutrients using the % Daily Value in the Nutrition Facts panel.
-Five percent or less is low – try to aim low in saturated fat, trans fat, cholesterol and sodium.
+Compare nutrients using the % Daily Value on the Nutrition Facts label.
+Five percent or less is low – try to aim low in saturated fat and sodium.
 Twenty percent or more is high – try to aim high in fiber, vitamins and minerals.

 Fresh produce often costs less when it's in season.
-Visit a local farmer's market or join a produce club to take advantage of seasonal fruits and vegetables.
+You also could visit a local farmers market or join a produce club to take advantage of seasonal fruits and vegetables.
 For produce not in season, frozen and canned fruits and vegetables (with little or no added salt or sugar) are a nutritious option.

 Use dating information ("sell by" and "best used by") to help select the freshest foods at the market.
 Put cold and frozen foods in your shopping cart last and store them right away in the refrigerator and freezer.
 Once you're home, store foods so those with the oldest "sell by" dates will be used first.